 1. Security

-Official security support for PHP versions below 8.3 has ended, so you won't receive security patches, potentially exposing you to security risks.
+Official security support for PHP versions below 8.3 has expired, meaning you won't receive security patches, potentially exposing you to security risks.

 2. Compatibility

-Some plugins may follow WordPress's official lead and no longer be compatible with PHP versions below 8.3.
+Some Plugins may follow WordPress's lead and drop compatibility with PHP versions below 8.3.

 3. Performance

-PHP 8.3 offers significant performance improvements compared to PHP 7.4, though the improvement over PHP 8.0 is not as substantial.
+PHP 8.3 offers significant performance improvements compared to PHP 7.4, though the gains are less substantial compared to PHP 8.0.

 Should You Upgrade to PHP 8.3?